Updated on July 31, 2024

 Operational disruption: A data breach can cause significant operational disruption for a company, including system downtime, security upgrades, and increased demands on IT resources.

-For an individual company committing a serious data breach, the fines can be as high as 4% of global revenue or $22.07 million, whichever is higher, and unfortunately you can’t just blame the third-party vendor for compromising your customers’ data.
-And it’s worth remembering that if you also process customer credit card data, then you could also be in breach of PCI-DSS regulations, which means you could face additional fines ranging from $5,000 to $100,000 for each month of non-compliance.
+For an individual company caught committing a serious data breach, the fines can be as high as 4% of its global revenue or €20 million ($21.67 million), whichever is higher, and unfortunately, you can’t just blame the third-party vendor for compromising your customers’ data.
+The responsibility lies with you, and remember that if you also process customer credit card data, you could be in breach of PCI-DSS regulations too, which might attract additional vines ranging from $5,000 to $100,000 for each month of non-compliance.

 Steps to Preventing Third-Party Data Harvesting